 "I just wanted to let you know…" Pan looked to him with a slight smile, "That… well…" Her hand shook his arm confidently for a moment before she brought it back, "That it was also your fault, and that you owe me an apology too."

-Trunks blinked as all amiable feelings were suddenly sucked from his mood, "Excuse me!
-Me?
+Trunks glowered as all amiable feelings were suddenly sucked from his mood, "Ex-cuse me!
+Me?!
 Owe you an apology? "

 Pan frowned and knotted her eyebrows, "What did you think you were pulling, trying to fake that you were in that carbonite block!"

-Trunks's eyes widened as he bared his fangs, "I was trying to discover Mr. Myuu's plans!
-I was working undercover, Pan.
-And what did you do?"
+"I told you before, I was trying to discover Dr. Myuu's plans.
+I was working undercover, Pan."
+Trunks gestured to her with his pen, "And what did you do?"

 "You… -sniff- you…" Pan tried to control her breathing as she looked down to her knees, "You could have died…"